Arendelle | Anna | Elsa | Kristoff | Hans | Weselton | Northuldra | Magical Creatures | Animals | Extended Media | A Frozen Heart Exclusive

 - In Tie-In Novel ''The Secret Admirer": "Olaf likes everyone and everything but even Olaf does not like Hans of the Southern Isles."

-- Foil: Olaf is Elsa's inner desires come to life in exaggerated form.
-She withdrew from others for fear of hurting them.
-He loves physical contact even if it hurts him, many, many times.
+- Olaf's personality contrasts with Elsa's.
+She is withdrawn, afraid of much contact with others for fear of hurting them or being hurt herself.
+He is outgoing and loves physical contact even if it hurts him, many, many times.

 - Good Thing You Can Heal: His Snowlem nature makes him Nigh Invulnerable to any kind of damage save heat, which comes in handy due to his frequent Amusing Injuries.